BramVerkuijlen/Portfolio-S5-Internship/Project/PortfolioTool.md

 And finally I made an error service that would redirect any 401 (unauthorized) to the login page.

 ### Second proof of concept build

+With the new Login system and the front- and back-end fully working
 **NULL**

 ### Advanced investments